-- 1. Reconstruction of the breast on which the mastectomy/lumpectomy was performed; - 2.
-Surgery and reconstruction of the other breast to produce a symmetrical appearance; and - Prostheses and treatment of physical complications at all stages of the mastectomy/lumpectomy, including lymphedemas;
+- 1. reconstruction of the breast on which the mastectomy/lumpectomy was performed; - 2. surgery and reconstruction of the other breast to produce a symmetrical appearance; and - 3. prostheses and treatment of physical complications at all stages of the mastectomy/lumpectomy, including lymphedemas;

-in a manner determined in consultation with the attending Physician and the Participant.
+in a manner determined in consultation with the attending Physician and the patient.

-U. Prescribed Contraceptive Services
+Q. Prescribed Contraceptive Services

-Covered Services include FDA approved female contraceptives including prescribed devices, injectable, insertable and implantable methods of temporary contraception, such as diaphragms, intrauterine devices (IUDs) and injections.
+Covered Services include FDA approved, cleared or granted female contraceptives including prescribed devices, injectable, insertable and implantable methods of temporary contraception, such as diaphragms, intrauterine devices (IUDs), and injections.
 Covered Services include tubal ligation.
-FDA approved contraceptives are payable under the Prescription Drug Program.
+FDA approved, cleared or granted contraceptives are payable under the Prescription Drug Program.
 There are no benefits for:

-- Over-the-counter items including, but not limited to condoms, spermicides, and sponges. - 2.
+- 1. Over-the-counter items including, but not limited to condoms, spermicides, and sponges. - 2.
 Prescribed contraceptives that could otherwise be purchased over-the-counter. - 3.
-Oral contraceptive prescription drugs and other prescription hormonal contraceptives, such as patches and rings.
+Oral contraceptive prescription drugs and other prescription hormonal contraceptives.
 See Prescription Drug Benefit Section for oral contraceptive benefits.